hrishikeshrt/python-wordle/README.rst

 * Guess a word with highest (relative) coverage.
 * After each guess, eliminate words based on the clues, e.g.,
-    * Remove all words that contain an `incorrect-letter`
+    * Remove all words that contain an :code:`incorrect-letter`
-    * Remove all words that do not contain the identified `(correct-letter, correct-position)` combinations
+    * Remove all words that do not contain the identified :code:`(correct-letter, correct-position)` combinations
-    * Remove all words that contain the identified `(correct-letter, incorrect-position)` combinations
+    * Remove all words that contain the identified :code:`(correct-letter, incorrect-position)` combinations
-    * Remove all words that do not contain a `correct-letter`
+    * Remove all words that do not contain a :code:`correct-letter`
     * Re-calculate (relative) coverage and guess again
 * If at any point, number of valid words drops below number of attempts left, guess the valid words one-by-one.
 * Additionally, there are heuristics to choose a word if multiple words with best coverage-score exist.